PeqNP/boss/docs/spec.md

           source: ${window.controller}.edit();
 ```

+If the controller is bundled with the app they may be instantiated via `os.ui.makeController("name")`.
+This will look in the application's controller registery and instantiate the respective controller.

+After a controller is created, you must show it.
+Call `show`.
+This will start the chain events to load, and display, the controller.

+Controllers may be bundled with the app _or_ rendered server-side.
+In this way, BOSS provides ultimate flexbility in how you want to render your app and reduces the amount of data stored on the client.

+> Singletons are not enforced if controller is fully rendered server-side.

+### Server-side rendered `UIController` view

-To get all the benefits of the OS, you can bundle a controller that provides the structure of the controller, but not its `view`.
+To ensure the OS has full control over windows, you can bundle a controller that provides the structure of the controller, but not its `view`.
 To load a window's view, a controller may implement the `initialize` delegate callback.
 This is an `async function` that queries a server for the controller's view contents before the window is loaded.
 Below shows how this can be accomplished.

 > The server may optionally render the `source` as well.